-According to Bell (1953), the Prophet had freedom of action in choosing his teachers.
+According to Richard Bell, the Prophet had freedom of action in choosing his teachers.
 Initially, it seemed that his teachers were Christian, but later, elements of the Old Testament prominently appeared in the Jewish traditions of the Quran, which were largely oral sources.
-He states that in Medina, the Prophet was in close contact with the Jews, and in the early period, Jewish influence on the Quran was highly strong.
-Bell's source regarding the accounts of potential teachers is the accounts mentioned in Islamic commentaries such as Baydawi's.
+Bell states that in Medina, the Prophet was in close contact with the Jews, and in the early period, Jewish influence on the Quran was very strong (ibid., pp. 171-172).
+Bell's source regarding the accounts of potential teachers is the accounts mentioned in Islamic commentaries like Baydawi's.

-Khadijah had a Christian cousin named Waraqah, who is said to have confirmed the revelation to the Prophet and described the revelation similar to what existed among Jews and Christians (Watt, 1961).
+Montgomery Watt also states that Khadijah had a Christian cousin named Waraqah, who is said to have confirmed the revelation to the Prophet and described the revelation as similar to what existed among Jews and Christians (Montgomery Watt, 1961, p.
+12).
 According to Watt, Waraqah ibn Nawfal, who was familiar with the scriptures, along with Khadijah, allayed the Prophet's anxieties and doubts about the revelation.
-However, at that time, Christian Arabs probably did not have direct access to the biblical texts, and this may also be true of Waraqah.
-Watt (1956) identifies Waraqah ibn Nawfal as the Prophet's first teacher.
-In his view, the Prophet of Islam had numerous meetings with Waraqah, learned much from him, and Islamic teachings were greatly influenced by and modeled on Waraqah's thoughts.
+However, at that time, Christian Arabs probably did not have direct access to the biblical texts, and this may also be true of Waraqah (ibid., p.
+22).
+Watt identifies Waraqah ibn Nawfal as the Prophet's first teacher.
+In his view, the Prophet of Islam had numerous meetings with

+Waraqah, learned much from him, and Islamic teachings were greatly influenced by and modeled on Waraqah's thoughts (Watt, 1956, pp. 51-52).

-Nöldeke (2004) mentions individuals such as Salman, Jabr, Yasar, Ya'ish, and Balaam as teachers of the Prophet.
-The exegetical work of Baydawi serves as Nöldeke's source for the narrations about these teachers.
+Noldeke refers to narrations and mentions individuals such as Salman, Jabr, Yasar, Ya'ish, and Balaam as teachers of the Prophet.
+Noldeke's source for the narrations about these teachers is the exegetical work of Baydawi.
+(Noldeke, 2004, p.
+17)

-3-4.
-Laws Derived from the Torah
+Y-F Laws derived from the Torah

-Baydawi (1998), in his commentary on verse 179 of Surah Baqarah, highlights the law of retaliation which was already present in the Torah and was not abrogated by the Quran.
-Furthermore, orientalists such as Goldziher, have pointed to the influence of Jewish books on Islamic laws and regulations.
+Baydawi, in his commentary on verse 179 of Surah Baqarah, states that the law of retaliation "That the soul is (valued) for the soul."
+That which was already present in the Torah and was not abrogated by the Quran.
+(Baydawi, ibid., Vol. 1, p.
+122) Orientalists like Goldziher, in their quoted statements, have pointed to the influence of Jewish books on Islamic laws and regulations.

-3-5.
-The Word of God Being Jesus Christ and the Superiority of the People of the Book
+Y- The word of God being Jesus Christ and the superiority of the People of the Book.

-Yusuf Dar al-Hadad (n.d.), in confirming doubts regarding the Prophet's borrowing from Judaism and affirming the superiority of the People of the Book and their prophets, especially Jesus (peace be upon him), over Muslims and the Prophet Muhammad, claims that the Prophet Muhammad acknowledged belief in God and belief in His word.
-This is evidenced by Baydawi's (1998) commentary on verse 157 of Surah Al-A'raf.
+Yusuf Dar al-Hadad, in confirming doubts regarding the Prophet's borrowing from Judaism and affirming the superiority of the People of the Book and their prophets, especially Jesus (peace be upon him), over Muslims and the Prophet Muhammad, claims that the Prophet Muhammad acknowledged belief in God and belief in His word [meaning Jesus (peace be upon him)].
+He refers the reader to Baydawi's commentary on verse 157 of Surah Al-A'raf in support of this.
+(Dar al-Hadad, Al-Quran wa al-Kitab, Atwār al-Da'wa al-Qur'aniyya, p.
+545)